2010 UCF Knights football team: Liberty Bowl

-Awards & Milestones
+Awards and milestones

 In addition to winning the Conference USA title, UCF and its players won several other awards.
 Head coach George O'Leary was named C-USA Coach of the Year for the third time.
-Having twice won ACC Coach of the Year, O'Leary has now been awarded coach of the year five times, trailing only South Carolina’s Steve Spurrier (six) and Utah’s Dennis Erickson (six) among active FBS coaches.
-Jeff Godfrey was named C-USA Freshman of the Year, joining Kevin Smith as the only Knights to win the honor.
+Having twice won ACC Coach of the Year, O'Leary had now been awarded coach of the year five times, trailing only South Carolina's Steve Spurrier (six) and Utah's Dennis Erickson (six) among active FBS coaches.
+Jeff Godfrey was named C-USA Freshman of the Year, joining Kevin Smith as the only Knight to win the honor.
 Godfrey ranks eighth in the nation in passing efficiency at 165.28, completing 68.4% of his passes, tops among all FBS quarterbacks.
 Godfrey also became the first true freshman quarterback to lead his team to an FBS conference championship.
 Defensive end Bruce Miller was named C-USA Defensive Player of the Year for the second year in a row, becoming only the second conference player to earn the award more than once.